pnnl/DM-Sim/README.md

  - Add AVX512 acceleration support for the CPU-backend.
 Specify *USE_AVX512* in config.hpp.
 Require AVX512F support of the CPU.

 #### Version-2.2 Updates:
  - Add CPU backend for both OpenMP and MPI so that DM-Sim can support system without GPUs.
-Verified the C++/Python APIs, QDK/QIR on Summit.
  - Reform the source code file structure.

 #### Version-2.1 Updates:
  - Support Q# code through [QIR](https://devblogs.microsoft.com/qsharp/introducing-quantum-intermediate-representation-qir/) and Bridge developed by Microsoft quantum team.
 The DM-Sim project is also listed as one of the [public projects](https://github.com/microsoft/qsharp-language/blob/main/Specifications/QIR/List.md) using QIR to support Q#/QDK.
  - Enable the dump of current quantum circuit into a file stream.

 ### Version-2.0 Updates:
  - Provide python APIs, see the adder_n10_omp.py example in src.